 OUTSIDE AGENCY REVIEW

-Involves a Mock and On-Site Review by law enforcement professionals from other parts of Florida and the United States.
-They visit and carefully examine all of the law enforcement functions of the agency to ensure that all 500 accreditation standards are being followed.
+Involves a Peer and On-Site Reviews by law enforcement professionals from other parts of Florida and the United States.
+They visit and carefully examine all of the law enforcement functions of the agency to ensure that all accreditation standards are being followed.

 RECOGNITION FOR EXCELLENCE